 Obtain an eligibility determination from the Universal Service Administrative Company (USAC) by filing FCC Form 460 through My Portal on USAC’s webpage.

 According to the Families First Coronavirus Response Actpassed on March 18th, 2020, congress requires payers to cover telehealth visits (with health care providers) that relate to COVID-19 testing, treatment, and consultations during the public health emergency.
 Reimbursement for telehealth solutions during this time is being provided for all patients, not only those with Medicare.
-During the COVID-19 pandemic, many healthcare professionals are scrambling to find easy-to-use video conferencing platforms such as Zoom.
+During the COVID-19 pandemic, many healthcare professionals are scrambling to find a HIPAA compliant telehealth software.

 HHS has created new guidelines on HIPAA requirements and modified HIPAA’s Privacy Rule, which stated that healthcare organizations must use only secure methods of communication for telehealth visits.
 The Office for Civil Rights said that videoconferencing services normally not permitted under HIPAA may now be used by healthcare professionals for the good faith provision of telehealth solutions.
 This change in policy allows video conferencing platforms such as Zoom to be used during this time of crisis.